DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-04-07-cancelling-upcoming-interviews-when-making-decisions.md

 - automatically cancel upcoming interviews when the user makes an offer, rejects an application or withdraws an application
 - send an email to the candidate to tell them that each upcoming interview has been cancelled

 There’s no need to cancel interviews when an application is automatically rejected.
-This is because users cannot set up an interview to take place after the automatic rejection date.
+This is because users cannot set up an interview which takes place after the automatic rejection date.

 ## The problem with cancelling interviews scheduled for today